Ways of encouraging bicycle use

 If more people chose to cycle to and from work, the number of tailbacks during peak hours would be reduced.
-Options for boosting bicycle use particularly involve distances up to 15 kilometres.
-High-quality bicycle routes are essential for this group of cyclists, not only within the cities, but also between cities.
-In recent years, the State has encouraged municipal and provincial authorities to provide good regional cycling routes.
-Currently, some 25 fast bicycle routes are being constructed or have already been completed.
+Options for promoting bicycle use generally focus on distances up to 15 kilometres.
+Cycle superhighways are an essential part of this, not only within cities but also between them.
+In recent years, central government has encouraged municipal and provincial authorities to establish good regional cycling routes.
+Currently, some 25 cycle superhighways are in use or under construction.

-Various regions are promoting the use of bicycles by means of mobile phone apps.
+A number of regions are promoting bicycle use through mobile phone apps.
 A case in point is the B-Riders project in the province of Brabant.
 B-Riders are commuters who switch from car to bicycle.
-They are coached by an app, and receive a financial reward for each kilometre cycled during peak hours.
+Coached by an app, they receive a financial reward for each kilometre cycled during peak hours.
 Experience has shown that most people continue to cycle even after the reward ceases.

-Employers, too, benefit from employees riding a bicycle to work.
+Employers, too, benefit from employees cycling to work.
 Employees who cycle are in better shape and are less prone to absence through illness.
-In addition, bicycle use often enables companies to save on parking costs.
-For that reason, the government is encouraging employers to provide adequate bicycle facilities, and introduce a mileage allowance for cyclists.
-Employers may provide cyclists with a (tax-free) mileage allowance of up to 19 cents a kilometre, as is the case for car commuters.
+Moreover, companies may be able to save on parking costs when more employees commute to work.
+For that reason, the government is encouraging employers to provide good facilities for cyclists:

-More information on cyclists' behaviour is essential with a view to providing proper bicycle facilities.
-That is why a National Bicycle Counting Week (Dutch website) is organised.
-During this Bicycle Counting Week, cyclists operate a special counting app on their mobile phones.
-This app measures their speed, the route they take, the time of day that they cycle, and where they encounter delays.
-This information is highly valuable in mapping out problems and locations at which the bicycle infrastructure needs to be improved.
+More information on cyclists' behaviour is essential if we are to provide proper bicycle facilities.
+That is why National Bicycle Counting Week (website in Dutch only) was set up.
+During this week, cyclists install and use a special app on their mobile phones which records their speed, the route they take, the time of day that they cycle, and where they encounter delays.
+This information is highly valuable in identifying problems and locations where bicycle infrastructure needs to be improved.